2lian/Motion-Stack/Documentation/URDF_use.md

 ## Example and overview
 - The name of our robot is `moonbot_hero`
-- [`/src/rviz_basic/urdf/moonbot_hero/moonbot_hero.xacro`](/src/rviz_basic/urdf/moonbot_hero/moonbot_hero.xacro): A few modifications have been performed, and xacro imports are around this file.
+- [`/src/urdf_packer/urdf/moonbot_hero/moonbot_hero.xacro`](/src/urdf_packer/urdf/moonbot_hero/moonbot_hero.xacro): A few modifications have been performed, and xacro imports are around this file.
-- [`/src/rviz_basic/meshes/moonbot_hero/`](/src/rviz_basic/meshes/moonbot_hero): Meshes are placed here.
+- [`/src/urdf_packer/meshes/moonbot_hero/`](/src/urdf_packer/meshes/moonbot_hero): Meshes are placed here.
-- [`/src/rviz_basic/setup.py#L6`](/src/rviz_basic/setup.py#L6): Lists the directories names of the robots' urdf (this might disapear in future update).
-- To select which URDF to load, change the robot name at the top of launch_stack.lauch.py.
+- [`general_launch_settings.py`](/general_launch_settings.py): Select which URDF to load.
 This will pass down the urdf to all lauchers and node.
-You can also change the default in case no ros2 parameter is passed.
+You can also change the default, in case ros2 parameter is not passed:
-  - [`/src/rviz_basic/launch/rviz.launch.py#L12`](/src/rviz_basic/launch/rviz.launch.py#L12): Specifies the default urdf at launch for the Rviz interface.
-  - [`/src/easy_robot_control/launch/launch_setting.py#L10`](/src/easy_robot_control/launch/launch_setting.py#L10): Specifies the default urdf at launch for the main motion stack.
+  - [`/src/easy_robot_control/launch/launch_setting.py#L10`](/src/easy_robot_control/launch/launch_setting.py#L10): Sets default urdf at launch for the main motion stack.
+  - [`/src/urdf_packer/launch/rviz.launch.py#L12`](/src/urdf_packer/launch/rviz.launch.py#L12): Sets default URDF data for Rviz only.

 ## Setup explanation

-Let's go in details on how to setup your urdf or rather .xacro
+Let's go in details on how to setup your urdf or rather .xacro.
-- Your .urdf or .xacro file should be in [`/src/rviz_basic/urdf/`](/src/rviz_basic/urdf)`<name of your robot>/<name of your robot>.xacro`.
-You will need to change it following the guidline below, so that the files path corresponds to this repo.
 This is usually not a problem when a single URDF is used at a time, everything (urdf and meshes) are copied in the root `package://` and everyone hopes and prays for the best.
 Because we offer the possibility of several diffrent robots being loaded and swaped, we need a better file structure to avoid conflicts.

+- Your .urdf or .xacro file should be in [`/src/urdf_packer/urdf/`](/src/urdf_packer/urdf)`<name of your robot>/<name of your robot>.xacro`.
+You will need to change it following the guidline below.
   - If you use a .urdf, rename it as a .xacro.
   - Open your .xacro with a text editor.
   - Modify the top of you file like the provided code below (replace `|||name of your robot|||` accordingly):